A Hydrodynamical Mechanism for Generating Astrophysical Jets: Hydrodynamical Jet Solutions

 In the above equation we have also taken the integration constant as zero, from requiring $U_{r} \rightarrow 0$ for $r \rightarrow 0$.
-Choosing without loss of generality the two characteristic radii $\bar{r}$ and $\bar{r}_{\rho}$ both equal to $GM/c^{2}$, we can now write the full solution as:
+Choosing without loss of generality the two characteristic radii $\bar{r}$ and $\bar{r}_{\rho}$ both equal to $GM/c^{2}$, we can now write the full solution to the perturbation as: